 - Watch your top clips of all time

 Time to go back in your archives and watch through videos where you were at your best.
 Not one of the craziest fun stream ideas here, right?

 - Play charades with the chat

-- Review your most favorite snacks ever
+- Review your top favorite snacks ever

 - Make a quick tutorial about something you recently learned

 If you’re a DIY kind of person, this stream idea will work perfect for you!
 Do a master class on whatever skill you’ve learnt recently.
 Doesn’t matter if it’s a software or a hardware, it’s always fun to learn something new!

 - Co-stream with your non-streamer friend